Self-pollination…cross-pollination…pollination by hand. Sounds a little technical? Not necessarily.

 Using the Pollen

-When the second flower is fertile then you should remove the pollen from the deep freeze, leave it for an hour and then use it to pollinate the flower.
+When the second flower is fertile, remove the pollen from the deep freeze, leave it for an hour, and then use it to pollinate the flower.

-It is possible to use the pollen immediately after harvesting it if you have a second Philodendron plant.
+Using the pollen immediately after harvesting is possible if you have a second Philodendron plant.

 Applying the Pollen

-To fertilize your plant, you need to simulate the natural process and pollinate by hand.
+To fertilize your plant, you must simulate the natural process and pollinate by hand.

 To do so, take a soft brush and gently pick up some pollen from the cloth or container.

-Brush this gently onto the pistils of the plant, which will think that this is simply the natural agent bringing pollen and pollination should occur.
+Brush this gently onto the plant’s pistils, which will think that this is simply the natural agent bringing pollen and pollination should occur.

 Understanding Pollination

-When a plant is pollinated, it means that the pollen moves from the stamen to the pistil, which are the plant’s male and female parts, respectively.
+When a plant is pollinated, the pollen moves from the stamen to the pistil, which are the plant’s male and female parts, respectively.

-The plant cannot do this on its own – an agent, such as a bee, needs to be involved.
+The plant cannot do this independently – an agent, such as a bee, needs to be involved.

-The stamen’s pollen sticks to the bee’s legs when it is in the flower.
-As it moves to the female part of the flower, the pollen rubs off onto the pistils and the plant is pollinated.
+The stamen’s pollen sticks to the bee’s legs in the flower.
+As it moves to the female part of the flower, the pollen rubs off onto the pistils, pollinating the plant.

 When this is done between flowers of the same plant, it’s self-pollination.